jarluk2043/project-format-IEEE-standard/README.md

 Guideline For Effective Slide:
-•	One Main Topic Per Slide: Each slide should focus on one main point or idea.
+	#One Main Topic Per Slide: Each slide should focus on one main point or idea.
 Keep it simple, don't overload slides with too much information.
-•	Clear Headings: Use clear and concise headings to tell what each slide is about.
+•#Clear Headings: Use clear and concise headings to tell what each slide is about.
 Headings should summarize the main point of the slide.
-•	Use Simple Transition:  Stick to simple transitions that complement your presentation without being overwhelming.
+•	#Use Simple Transition:  Stick to simple transitions that complement your presentation without being overwhelming.
-•	Use Bullet Points: Instead of long sentences or paragraphs, use bullet points to list key ideas.
+•	#Use Bullet Points: Instead of long sentences or paragraphs, use bullet points to list key ideas.
 Keep each bullet point short and to the point.
-•	Big Fonts: Make sure the text on your slides is big enough to read from a distance.
+•	#Big Fonts: Make sure the text on your slides is big enough to read from a distance.
 Use a simple font like Arial or Calibri, and make the font size at least 24pt.
-•	Pictures Speak Louder: Use pictures or images to show what you're talking about.
+•	#Pictures Speak Louder: Use pictures or images to show what you're talking about.
 A picture can often explain things better than words.
 This doesn’t mean totally overwhelm your slide with pictures.
 In general, try to maintain a ratio of 70% text & 30% image.
-•	Consistent Design: Keep the design of your slides consistent.
+•	#Consistent Design: Keep the design of your slides consistent.
 Use the same colors, fonts, and layout throughout your presentation.